circuitrewind/sfc-jamma/README.md

 ## Button Mappings
-Hold SELECT + START for two seconds to toggle TEST / SETTINGS button.
+On Player 1, hold SELECT + START for two seconds to toggle TEST / SETTINGS button.
 This is set as a toggle rather than a momentary press because some games like Soul Edge require the button to remain held while in the settings menu.

+On Player 2, hold SELECT + START for two seconds to toggle TILT button.
+P1 and P2 Arduino Nanos run on the same code, which is why this is also a held toggle function.

 Press SELECT + UP to select Profile 1
 Press SELECT + DOWN to select Profile 2